 - Multiple individual meetings with our Collegiate Life Coordinators

-- On-campus activities support
+- On-campus and/or virtual activities support

 - Assessment and academic progress monitoring with our Team

 - Frequent individualized life-skills instruction with our Student Support Specialists